OVERVIEW

 6. Enter Zeros and Poles of Transfer Function

 The application will generate a linear phase (FIR) transfer function if 0 poles are entered.
-While an IIR response is available, it produces audible phase cancellations typically resulting in an unpleasant sound.
+While an IIR response is available, it produces audible phase cancellations, which typically resulting in an unpleasant sound.
 In this example, 1024 zeros (and 0 poles) gave a more audibly pleasing result.

 7. Generate the Transfer Function H(jω)